 The European HeartScore® versions are currently available in English and include two models:

-"European High Risk" for Bosnia and Herzegovina*, Croatia*, Czech Republic*, Estonia*, Hungary, Lithuania, Montenegro, Morocco, Poland*, Romania*, Serbia, Slovakia*, Tunisia, and Turkey*; and at very high risk (HeartScore® may underestimate risk in these): Albania, Algeria, Armenia, Azerbaijan, Belarus, Bulgaria, Egypt, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Macedonia FYR, Moldova, Russian Federation*, Syrian Arab Republic, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
+"European High Risk" for Bosnia and Herzegovina*, Croatia*, Czechia*, Estonia*, Hungary, Lithuania, Montenegro, Morocco, Poland*, Romania*, Serbia, Slovakia*, Tunisia and Turkey*; and at very high risk (HeartScore® may underestimate risk in these): Albania, Algeria, Armenia, Azerbaijan, Belarus, Bulgaria, Egypt, Georgia, Kazakhstan, Kyrgyzstan, Latvia, North Macedonia, Moldova (Republic of), Russian Federation*, Syrian Arab Republic, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
 Note: *National HeartScore® versions are available.

 The calculation model used is based on the SCORE project (Conroy R.M., Pyörälä K., et al.:"Estimation of ten-year risk of fatal cardiovascular disease in Europe: the SCORE project".
 European Heart Journal (2003) 24:987-1003) comprising more than 200.000 individuals.
 The national models will be based on a calibration of this function to national mortality statistics.